A lot of people just plow through life aimlessly, with no goals or ambitions.

 – It will help you stay on track.

-Again, if you regularly review your goals, this will help you stay on track towards achieving them.
+Again, if you regularly review your goals, this will help you stay on track toward achieving them.
 When you sit down to review them and you see that there’s something that you forgot to do or need to get done, you’ll be way more likely to actually do it than you would’ve been if you hadn’t reviewed your goals.
 If you had just kept your goals in the abyss of your mind, you would be more likely to forget about them.

 – It will help you see and track your progress.

 Sometimes, when we don’t clearly see the progress that we’re making toward something, we get discouraged.
 This happens even if we are making progress.
 If you’re just trusting yourself to remember your goals, you can’t track your progress.
 But when you write them down, you have a chance to visually see how far you’ve come.
 This will be more encouraging for you and you’ll have a better chance of sticking with them until they’re accomplished.
+(You should also reward yourself for reaching milestones!)

 Do you think writing down YOUR goals helps you accomplish them?
 Let’s chat in the comments!